pinkbeamline/PSAlive/README.md

 # PSAlive
-IOC that monitors for a running process based on its name
+IOC that monitors running processes based on their names.